-If you’re a curly hair girl, there’s a big chance that you’ve noticed your hair change with the seasons.
+If you have curly hair, there’s a big chance that you’ve noticed your hair change with the seasons.
 With winter coming, modifications must be made to your routine to keep your hair healthy and moisturized.

 Keep on reading to learn about curly winter hair and how you can keep it bouncy and full of life.

-Why You Need to Prepare your Hair for Winter
+Why You Need to Prepare Your Curly Hair for Winter

 Unlike straight hair, curly hair is more vulnerable and sensitive.
 As a result, it is more likely to become dry, brittle, frizzy and damaged.
 Especially in the winter.